trailofbits/testing-handbook/content/docs/languages/rust/00-unit-tests.md

 Once you have your tests written and all of them passes, lets improve.

 ## Advanced usage

 ### Randomization

 First lets make sure that tests do not depend on a global state and that there are no unwanted dependencies between them.

-For that you can run tests multiple times, taking adventage of the enabled-by-default parallel execution.
+For that you can run tests multiple times, taking advantage of the enabled-by-default parallel execution.
 However, this approach is not optimal.
 That is because tests are executed in basically alphabetical order, even when multi-threaded.

 Better to run tests in a random order without parallel execution.

 ```sh
 cargo test -- -Z unstable-options --test-threads 1 --shuffle
 ```

 Execute command above multiple times.
 If any run reported a failed test use the displayed "shuffle seed" to reliably repeat the error:

 ```sh
 cargo test -- -Z unstable-options --test-threads 1 --shuffle-seed 7331
 ```